“I am happy to be your teacher!”

 2. Know the Importance of Establishing Behavioral Expectations

 If you are a beginning teacher, it always helps to clearly understand why it is important to establish behavioral expectations right from the start so you will not be caught off guard as you go along.
-Teaching doesn’t only mean to master content and teach them to students.
+Teaching doesn’t only mean mastering content and teaching it to students.

 As you can see, each of your students in the classroom has a definite personality.
 With a wide range of personalities in front of us, it’s always good to have a pattern to cater to them all.
-Having set the behavioral expectations, our students will be guided accordingly and in a manner teach them how to appropriately behave in different settings.
+Having set behavioral expectations, our students will be guided accordingly and in a manner teach them how to appropriately behave in different settings.

 Make visible presentations of precise behavioral expectations.
 Have a list of them visible to your students so they know what is expected of them for a safer learning environment.

 3. Make Use of Visual Reminders of Behavioral Expectations

 Young learners will understand and remember well if they visualize clearly what is expected of them.
-Through a creative display of posters of behavioral expectations in your classroom bulletin boards, your students will more likely imitate them.
+Through a creative display of posters of behavioral expectations on your classroom bulletin boards, your students will be more likely to imitate them.

 It is of helpful stance especially in dealing with our young learners in elementary where they are in the process of building a strong foundation of good values and behavior.

-By putting up interactive visual reminders in my bulletin boards, I am encouraging my students to get hold of desired behavioral expectations.
-I feel it really necessary especially in teaching children from a very early age.
+By putting up interactive visual reminders on my bulletin boards, I am encouraging my students to get hold of desired behavioral expectations.
+I feel it is really necessary especially in teaching children from a very early age.

-They should be carefully taught about the basics so they will carry them out in their future endeavors.
+They should be carefully taught the basics so they will carry them out in their future endeavors.
 For example, I want to embed the value of punctuality.
 For me, it isn’t enough to post on walls “Be on time” or “Be punctual”.
 It should be made clear to them how to value time and why is it important.